 Business — The CCPA defines a “business” as a for-profit entity that collects “consumer” data and meets at least one of the following thresholds:

-It’s important to note that the CCPA applies to all businesses, as defined above, that collect data from California residents — regardless of the headquarters of the business, itself.
+It’s important to note that the CCPA applies to all businesses and parties, as defined above, that collect data from California residents — regardless of the headquarters of the business, itself.

-Given the breadth of the CCPA’s definition of business and consumer, companies across the US that collect user data and deploy cookies have a high chance of being subject to comply with the CCPA.
+Given the breadth of the CCPA’s definition of business and consumer, companies across all states in the US that collect user data and deploy cookies have a high chance of being subject to comply with the CCPA.
+This will surely include tech companies such as Facebook, Microsoft, Samsung, Apple, and Amazon.

 2. The “California GDPR”